 Classification of Data

 Data is classified into

 - Qualitative: It describes the quality of something or someone.
 It is descriptive information.
-For example, the skin color, eye color, hair texture, etc. gives us the qualitative information about a person.
+For example, the skin colour, eye colour, hair texture, etc. gives us the qualitative information about a person.

-- Quantitative: It provides the numerical information.
+- Quantitative: It provides numerical information.
 Example, the height and weight of a person.